 Can you imagine that half of everything we do in the office every day doesn’t require us to be present there?
 How can this change the lives of many people?
 We can work for any company in the world, people can travel more, be with their children.
 Great, isn’t it?

 “Companies must give more opportunities for well-being by putting people at the center of the strategy” – Oscar Recio

 The well-being of each team member becomes more and more important.
 Companies realize that people who feel happy and satisfied with their work, have a much lower stress level.
-Freedom of movement in remote work makes people have the opportunity to get out more and not being in the same physical space all working day.
+Freedom of movement in remote work makes people the opportunity to get out more and not be in the same physical space all working day.
 If the person can be present at a meeting from anywhere in the world, why do we force him/her to be in a meeting room?

 “The key is the responsibility of the leaders” – Oscar Recio